V3LKR0W/NoBot/README.md

 # NoBot
+Date started: July 29th, 2020
 Discord bot that I never finished, maybe eventually I'll finish it in the future.